Minimal Access Laparoscopic Surgery

 New Facilities for a New Approach

 X-ray images display on a screen adjacent to the laparoscopic images.
 This practice aids in teaching as well as patient care and safety.
-All GHS surgical residents rotate through the Minimally Invasive & Bariatric Surgery division, and chief residents spend three months exclusively with Drs.
+All Prisma Health surgical residents rotate through the Minimally Invasive & Bariatric Surgery division, and chief residents spend three months exclusively with Drs.
 Carbonell and Cobb.